-Cash flows are discounted using the Treasuryrisk free rates at the reporting date reflecting the low credit risk resulting from the Group's first call over the client's assets.
+Cash flows are discounted using the Treasury-risk free rates at the reporting date reflecting the low credit risk resulting from the Group's first call over the customer's assets.
 Future cash flows beyond 10 years have been discounted using the 10-year rate.
 Where collection is expected within 12 months of the reporting date, no discounting is applied.